finance calculator

 This purchasing power calculator compounds your starting amount by an average inflation rate to show what money in one year is worth in another.
 Enter the start year, end year, and an average CPI‑style rate to see the adjusted amount and percent change.

-Use it to translate past salaries, budgets, or prices into today's dollars and to illustrate how inflation impacts long-term goals.
-Because it applies a constant rate, run a few scenarios to bracket different economic conditions.
+Use it to translate past salaries, budgets, or prices into today’s dollars and to illustrate how inflation impacts long‑term goals.
+Because it applies a constant rate, you can quickly test low‑, medium‑, and high‑inflation scenarios.

 FAQs